MIT-Emerging-Talent/ET6-CDSP-group-08-repo/0_domain_study/progress.md

 ## Our Actionable Research Question

-> _How have armed conflicts in the past decade affected the deployment, capacity utilization, and household consumption of solar photovoltaic systems in conflict‐affected communities?_
+> _How have armed conflicts over the past 25 years affected the deployment, capacity utilization, and household consumption of solar photovoltaic systems in conflict‐affected communities?_